alros-essex/ssdcs-assignment/documents/sections/components.md

 Safe Repository is the core component responsible for storing Hadron Collider's experimental data.
 It will expose multiple HTTP endpoints to configure the application resources and will process parallel data streams through input queues.
 The application stores the information on an external database.
 Safe Repository will not be exposed directly to outside traffic.

 Safe Repository will be implemented in Python using Flask to expose REST APIs and Pika to process MQ Queues.

+## Filesystem encryption

+Filesystem encryption can be used to host the filesystems of the storage and the broker.
+This configuration is transparent for the solution.

 ## Logging and Monitoring